jonthegeek/beekeeper/.github/CONTRIBUTING.md

-# Contributing to api2r
+# Contributing to beekeeper

-This outlines how to propose a change to api2r.
+This outlines how to propose a change to beekeeper.

 ## Fixing typos